 > THE BOLLINGER MOTORS STORY

-Bollinger Motors was originally founded in the Catskill Mountains of New York in 2015.
+Bollinger Motors, an electric truck manufacturer, was originally founded in the Catskill Mountains of New York in 2015.
 After 2 years of development, the small team revealed their first working electric truck prototype in 2017.
-With a huge response to the all-original ground-up truck design, the company promptly moved to Detroit, Michigan to expand the engineering team and prepare a new design for production.
+With a huge response to the all-original ground-up truck design, the electric vehicle company promptly moved to Detroit, Michigan to expand the engineering team and prepare a new design for production.
 Bollinger Motors is now based in Oak Park, Michigan where the team focuses on building the highest quality commercial electric trucks available.